astronomer/astro-docs/ac/next/06_upgrade-ac.md

 ---
-title: "Upgrade Astronomer Core"
+title: "Upgrade Airflow via Astronomer Core"
-navTitle: "Upgrade Astronomer Core"
+navTitle: "Upgrade Airflow"
 description: "Upgrade your Apache Airflow environment by installing the latest image from Astronomer Core."
 ---

 ## Overview

 A new version of the Astronomer Core image is released for every new version of Apache Airflow.
-We recommend regularly upgrading the Astronomer Core image to take advantage of new features and fixes.
+We recommend regularly upgrading your Astronomer Core image to take advantage of new features and fixes.

-Use this guide to upgrade Astronomer Core both either on a virtual machine or on Docker.
+Use this guide to upgrade your Airflow environment either on a virtual machine or on Docker.
 For more information on Astronomer Core's release cycle, read our [Release Reference].

->**Note:** Upgrading to Astronomer Core's image for Airflow 2.0 requires additional steps and precautions, as Airflow 2.0 introduces some breaking changes.
+>**Note:** Upgrading to Airflow 2.0 requires additional steps and precautions.
 If you're upgrading from a pre-2.0 image to a 2.0+ image, we recommend following the preparation steps in the Apache Airflow [Upgrading to Airflow 2.0 guide](https://airflow.apache.org/docs/apache-airflow/stable/upgrading-to-2.html).

 ## Upgrade Astronomer Core via Python Package